 The Opus network means the local area network, software, hardware, computer networks and other technology (whether owned by Opus or not) used for the provision of, or contained in, the Opus services.

 ‘Opus services’ means:

-Opus does not provide end-use computers, mobile phones, tablets or personal printers.
-You will be required to bring your own Device in order to access the Opus network and many of the Opus services.
-You remain solely responsible for your devices at all times.
+Opus does not provide end-use computers, mobile phones, tablets, or personal printers.
+You will be required to bring your own Device to access the Opus network and many of the Opus services.
+You always remain solely responsible for your devices.
 The Opus network does not support the use of third-party network devices, such as routers, switches or wireless access points, and if such a device is detected, you may be asked to remove it.

 A limited number of corporate customers may request access to the Opus frame room to install corporate networking hardware.
 An access fee is payable, the amount of which will be determined on application.

 Access to the frame room(s) is limited by space and Opus and its related company’s operational requirements.
 Access will be granted or denied in Opus’ absolute discretion.
 If access is granted, it will be subject to such conditions as Opus in its absolute discretion determines are necessary, including in relation to size, placement, and access to non-Opus personnel.
 All installations are at your own risk, and you are required to maintain insurance over any devices installed.
 Physical access to customer services located in Opus frame room will also be restricted at the discretion of Opus Workspaces.

 To access the Opus network or any Opus services other than as a ‘guest’, you are required to submit a completed order form with Opus for such services (Order Form).
 You may access and use Opus’s internet, fixed-line telephone, and/or managed printing services if you, or your employer, has signed an Order Form to receive these services and Opus has agreed to provide you with such services.
 Opus may accept or reject an Order Form in its sole discretion.